 Whilst writing my year in review this year it seemed like a good idea and perhaps a useful exercise to outline exactly what this means to me – why I write one and the approach I use to write it.
 I hope this may in some way be helpful for you too.

-This is very much my own take to what has become an annual practice for many and I follow a format that has so far worked well for me.
+This is very much my own take to what has become an annual practice for many and I follow a format that has, so far, worked well for me.
 Here’s everything I can tell you about it.

 Why I write a review of my year #

-I was drawn to the idea of writing an annual review after reading Atomic Habits by James Clear, in which he proposes that habits are the compound interest of self-improvement and that success is the product of good daily habits.
+I was drawn to the idea of writing an annual review after reading Atomic Habits by James Clear, in which he proposes that habits are the compound interest of self-improvement, and that success is the product of good daily habits.
 In other words, the effects of your habits multiple as you repeat them.

-James writes; “Improvement is not just about learning new habits, it’s also about fine-tuning them.
+“Improvement is not just about learning new habits, it’s also about fine-tuning them.
 Reflection and review ensures that you spend your time on the right things and make course corrections whenever necessary.“

 - Build good daily habits